-Deletion of MS Teams Areas at end of contract or if no bookings in the previous/next 6 months on 1 st April each year.
-Tech Support Within 14 days of formal notification of a contract end.
-Routine Deletions Starting 1/4/2021 THEN Annually on closest working day to 1 st April Undertaking Data Protection Impact Assessments (DPIA's) to be completed on all Research or Evaluation Projects Project Lead Commencement of Project Undertaking Legitimate Interests' Assessments (LIA's) for all key areas of the business.
-DPO 29/1/2021 THEN Quarterly Reporting, Recording and responding within timescales to all requests for right to access data, to rectify or erase data or restrict or object to processing of data that is classified as personal or sensitive.
-Reporting & Recording - staff member receiving request, Response by DPO At time of request in line with the timescales of this policy Responding within timescales to remove individuals from marketing correspondence on request.
-Administrator At time of request in line with the timescales of this policy Responding within timescales to any occurrences of Data breaches.
-Reporting & Recording - staff member receiving request, Response by DPO At time of breach in line with the timescales of this policy Ensuring all delegates are informed in the joining instructions that their data has been provided to us by their employer and Wording by DPO - inclusion in Wording & link to privacy notice by 11/1/2021.
-THEN informing them where the Privacy Notice is located in respect of this data. invites by Tech Support Included in all invites Support Maintaining ICO Registration DPO Annually according to expiry date.
-Maintaining compliance with ICO requirements and reviewing compliance with this Policy including updating Privacy Notice if required.
-DPO Quarterly.
+Deletion of MS Teams Areas at end of contract IT Manager Within 14 days of or if no bookings in the previous/next 6 months formal notification of on 1 st April each year. a contract end.
+Annually on closest working day to 1st April Undertaking Data Protection Impact Project Lead Commencement of Assessments (DPIA's) to be completed on all Project Research or Evaluation Projects Undertaking Legitimate Interests' Assessments DPO Quarterly (LIA's) for all key areas of the business.
+Reporting, Recording and responding within Reporting & At time of request in timescales to all requests for right to access Recording - line with the data, to rectify or erase data or restrict or staff member timescales of this object to processing of data that is classified as receiving policy personal or sensitive. request, Response by DPO Responding within timescales to remove Administrator At time of request in individuals from marketing correspondence on line with the request. timescales of this policy Responding within timescales to any Reporting & At time of breach in occurrences of Data breaches.
+Recording - line with the staff member timescales of this receiving policy request, Response by DPO Ensuring all delegates are informed in the Wording by Included in all joining instructions that their data has been DPO - invites provided to us by their employer and informing inclusion in them where the Privacy Notice is located in invites by IT respect of this data.
+Manager

+Maintaining ICO Registration DPO Annually according to expiry date.
+Maintaining compliance with ICO requirements DPO Quarterly. and reviewing compliance with this Policy including updating Privacy Notice if required.